Churchill, Somerset: Governance

-From 1894 to 1974 Churchill was part of the Axbridge Rural District.
+From 1894 to 1974, Churchill was part of the Axbridge Rural District.
 When this was abolished by the Local Government Commission for England (1992) it became part of the Woodspring district in the new county of Avon.
-In 1996 this became the North Somerset unitary authority, as established by the Local Government Act 1992, which remains part of the ceremonial county of Somerset.
+In 1996, this became the North Somerset unitary authority, as established by the Local Government Act 1992, which remains part of the ceremonial county of Somerset.
 The Blagdon and Churchill ward is represented by one councillor on the North Somerset Council.
-The parish is represented in the House of Commons of the Parliament of the United Kingdom as part of the Weston‑super‑Mare constituency.
-The MP for the constituency is John Penrose of the Conservative Party, who first won the seat in the 2005 General Election.
+The parish is represented in the House of Commons of the Parliament of the United Kingdom as part of the Wells and Mendip Hills parliamentary constituency.
+The current MP is Tessa Munt of the Liberal Democrat party, who won the seat in the 2024 general election.

 There are thirteen parish councillors, either elected on a four-yearly basis or co-opted when a vacancy occurs.
 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, such as the memorial hall, playing fields and playgrounds, as well as consulting with the district council on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also of interest to the council.